-When everything went virtual, many believed that even in the post-Covid era, people would find having virtual meetings easier and more convenient.
+When everything went virtual, many believed that even in the post Covid era, people would continue to have virtual meetings as its easier and convenient.
 Do you agree?

 Has the MICE segment, in India and also internationally, bounced back to its 2019 figures?

 MICE business in India is bouncing back very strongly.
 In 2022 in spite of losing first quarter due to omicron threat MICE segment has outperform in 2022 and it will continue in 2023.
 There is hugepent-up demand due to massive backlog of product launches and business conferences that had been pending or were happening on virtual mode since last three years.

 International destinations, such as, Dubai, Singapore have performed quite well, while other destinations too are on the recovery mode.
 Every destination faced its own challenges in terms opening borders, health and safety protocols and vaccination status.
 Visa has been a challenge for many countries for large groups.

 Do you feel there is any change in the way Events and Exhibitions are being held in the post Covid era?

 The worst pandemic days are behind us but certainly it has brought few new measures to conduct event.
 Excellent hygiene and safety standards are now given paramount importance.
 The event window has shrunk drastically and clients want a flexibility in terms of cancellation and postponement policy.
 They are also mindful in selecting destinations based on medical facility in the destination, vaccination status and health protocols etc

 MICE is a big contributor to the tourism sector, do you agree?
 What are your thoughts on this?